-Initial Enrollment Period (IEP): The IEP is time when you can first sign up for Medicare.
+Initial Enrollment Period (IEP): The IEP is time when you become eligible to sign up for Medicare coverage.
 For most people, the IEP is the seven-month period that includes:

 This is the time frame when your Medicare coverage beings and most people sign up.

 Medicaid/MassHealth Standard: A federal and state program that helps people with limited income and resources pay their medical costs.
 Medicaid programs vary by state.
 Most healthcare costs are covered under Medicaid if you qualify for both Medicare and Medicaid.
 In Massachusetts, Medicaid is referred to as MassHealth.